Strongly correlated model of acousticlike plasmons persisting across the phase diagram of cuprate superconductors

 \textit{Conclusion.} In summary, we have shown that the layered $t$-$J$-$V$ model provides a consistent account of the measured acousticlike plasmon dispersion in LSCO from the underdoped to the heavily overdoped regime using a single microscopic parameter set while varying only the hole doping $\delta$.
 This agreement includes the latest available RIXS data on the three-dimensional plasmon dispersion in LSCO \cite{dean26}, and therefore supports a unified description of the plasmon throughout the cuprate phase diagram.
 Taken together, our results indicate that the low-energy acousticlike plasmon is a robust collective charge excitation of the correlated electron system, only weakly affected by the electronic phenomena that distinguish the different regions of the cuprate phase diagram.

 \textit{Acknowledgments.} We thank M. P. M. Dean and his collaborators for insightful discussions, and for making the LSCO RIXS data from Ref.~\cite{dean26} available prior to publication.
 We are also grateful to M. P. M. Dean for a careful reading of an early version of the manuscript.
 We further thank M. Minola and C. Falter for valuable discussions.
+H.Y. was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 A part of the results presented in this work was obtained by using the facilities of the CCT-Rosario Computational Center, member of the High Performance Computing National System (SNCAD, MincyT- Argentina).

 \textit{Data availability.} The theoretical data generated in this study are available from the corresponding authors upon reasonable request.